survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 PWA combines well with plugins like [offline-plugin](https://www.npmjs.com/package/offline-plugin) and [sw-precache-webpack-plugin](https://www.npmjs.com/package/sw-precache-webpack-plugin).
 Using [Service Workers](https://developer.mozilla.org/en/docs/Web/API/Service_Worker_API) and improves the offline experience.

+T> [Twitter case study](https://developers.google.com/web/showcase/2017/twitter) illustrates how the PWA approach can improve a platform.

 ## Conclusion

 Webpack allows you to manage multiple page setups.
 The PWA approach allows the application to be loaded as it's used and webpack allows implementing it.